 2) Border Collie

-Made famous by the character of Lassie, these are one of the smartest breeds of dog and are the very definition of a “working dog”.
-They have seemingly boundless stamina and unlimited energy, although they may develop progressive retinal atrophy (PRA) and eventually go blind.
+Border Collie made famous by the character of Lassie, these are one of the smartest breeds of dog and are the very definition of a “working dog”.
+They have seemingly boundless stamina and unlimited energy, although they may develop eye problems and eventually go blind.

-These tiny companion dogs may seem fragile and delicate, but they are actually extremely healthy!
+These Chihuahua tiny companion dogs may seem fragile and delicate, but they are actually extremely healthy!
 They are the smallest official breed according to the AKC, weighing only between 2 to 6 pounds.
-They may suffer from diseases usually associated with smaller breeds, including hypoglycemia and/or dental issues.
+They may suffer from diseases usually associated with smaller breeds, including dental issues.

 4) Bichon Frise

 These small, fluffy-looking dogs are excellent family pets that do well with children and/or other dogs.
-They have an average lifespan up to 15 years, though they may suffer from allergies and/or hyperadrenocorticism.
+They have an average lifespan up to 15 years, though they may suffer from allergies.